 Man’s Banishment Of The Dark

-For an unimaginably long, long time, humans lived without artificial lighting.
+For an unimaginably long, long time, humans lived without artificial light.
 Total darkness was normal after the sun had set every day.
-Stars, the moon and an occasional meteor or comet were the only illuminations.
-Monitoring the movements of these heavenly lights across the sky was man’s primary night time entertainment.
+Stars, the moon and an occasional flash of lightning or a meteor were the only illuminations during the long evening hours.
+Monitoring the movements of the heavenly lights across the sky was man’s primary night time entertainment.
 The sky was a free, big screen, 3D show with re-runs every night.
 Human fascination with this theater in the sky no doubt led to the many miraculous observations that early man accurately noted about our universe long before the telescope was invented.
 So, the saying is true that only darkness can reveal the light…thank you, darkness, for that!

 Light Emitting Diodes

 LED’s or light emitting diodes are different because they have no filament to break or burn out.
 They also use very small amounts of power.
 These attributes make them an attractive light source despite their higher cost.
 Their only problem has been in trying to emulate the nice warm, sexy colors of the old incandescent bulbs.
 Advancements continue though, and as of this writing in 2017 manufacturers seem to be making good progress in resolving that issue.
 Find good design and quality fixtures here at Lamps Plus.

 For our purposes here, lighting refers to built-in, residential type light fixtures as opposed to floor and table lamps.
 Good light design should bring a visually stimulating element to your home while also providing for the practical aspects of adequately illuminating work areas.
 Luminous design is part art, part science, and is a skill developed with practice in the field.

 For everyday living and working, good lighting makes a difference.
 Unfortunately, most homes in the US have not had this level of professional design help with their illumination.
 If your home suffers from poor lighting, it may be a good idea to do some research on the subject or have a talk with one of these fine professionals.